BS in Electrical Engineering Technology

 Program Accreditation and Educational Objectives

-The Bachelor of Science in Electrical Engineering Technology program is accredited by the Engineering Technology Accreditation Commission of the Accreditation Board for Engineering and Technology (ABET), http://www.abet.org .
+The Bachelor of Science in Electrical Engineering Technology program is accredited by the Engineering Technology Accreditation Commission of ABET, http://www.abet.org .

 Program Educational Objectives